laserattack/eye-hot-reloader/README.md

-# 👁️ Eye - Pure Python Hot-Reloader
+# 👁️ Eye - Simple Hot-Reloader

 Simple directories monitor with automatic rebuild and restart functionality for any project type